Lakens/statistical_inferences/docs/10-prereg.md

 * *a statement of the confirmation criteria, including formulation of null hypotheses, if any, choice of statistical test(s), significance level and resulting confirmation intervals;*
 * *for each of the details mentioned, a brief note on their rationale, i.e., a justification of the investigator's particular choices."*

-With the rise of the internet it has become feasible to create online registries that allow researchers to specify their study design, the sample plan, and statistical analysis plan before the data is collected.
+With the rise of the internet, many improvements to science have emerged, one of which is that it has become feasible to create online registries that allow researchers to specify their study design, the sample plan, and statistical analysis plan before the data is collected.
 This makes it possible to see which predictions are confirmed, based on statistical analyses that are not influences by looking at the results they give.
 This is important, because you can’t test a hypothesis on the data used to generate it.
 When exploring data, you can perform a hypothesis test, but you can not *test* a hypothesis.

 Preregistration has the goal to allow others to transparently evaluate the capacity of a test to falsify a prediction [@lakens_value_2019].
 When effect size estimates are biased, for example due to the desire to obtain a *significant* result, hypothesis tests performed on these estimates have inflated Type 1 error rates.
 When bias emerges due to the desire to obtain a *non-significant* test result hypothesis tests have reduced statistical power.
 The goal of preregistration is not simply to control the Type 1 error rate in hypothesis tests, but to prevent researchers from non-transparently reducing the capacity of the test to falsify a prediction in general.